-- revitalizing your emotional connection and
+- Deeper connection and renewed intimacy

 The primary benefits of couples counselling include:-